switchboard-xyz/switchboard/website/thoughts.md

 alot of duplicated work and will require a large effort to support a new chain.
 But this might be the right choice because each chain will have its own set of guides and nuances that naturally warrant their own sections.
-It is also convienent to have a landing page for each chain that will let us manage a changelog or announcements.
+It is also convenient to have a landing page for each chain that will let us manage a changelog or announcements.

 The other approach would be to split the content by product.
 So a user would see